-Angelic figures tell the apostles not to look up toward heaven, yet this has sometimes become the content of Ascension devotion.
+Angelic figures tell the apostles not to look up toward heaven, yet this has sometimes become the content of this Thursday's worship.
 Rather, Acts calls us to receive the Holy Spirit and live as Christ's witnesses throughout the whole world.